SpartzInc/automation_object/README.md

 ### Features

 1. Use YAML configuration files to represent UI of a website or app
-2. Add all kinds of relationships between screens and elements for DSL framework
+2. Add all the UI relationships you need to create an effective dynamic DSL framework
 3. Control waiting and sleeping conditions on screen/element interactions using hooks for less brittle UI testing
-3. Use DSL framework to effectively control your automation
+4. Use the DSL framework to effectively control your automation
-4. Ability to version UI representation in YAML files for DRY UI test development
+5. Enables DRY automation test development by storing UI representations in configuration files instead of code

 ### Fair Warning